Governed MCP: Kernel-Level Tool Governance for AI Agents via Logit-Based Safety Primitives: Discussion

 \paragraph{Generalization across models.} The gateway design is independent of the specific inference model: any model that satisfies the ProbeLogits contract (single-token verbalizer pair, calibrable bias) can serve as substrate.
 The Token Fertility check (\S\ref{sec:design-probelogits}) enforces this at boot.
 The companion paper~\cite{animaos-probelogits} shows that Qwen 2.5-7B, Llama 3 8B, and Mistral 7B all meet the contract and reach 97--99\% block rate on HarmBench non-copyright; gateway behavior inherits these properties.

-\paragraph{Generalization across MCP transports.} The gateway implementation in this paper handles the stdio and Streamable HTTP transports defined by the MCP specification.
-The gateway logic is transport-agnostic (it operates on parsed JSON-RPC messages, not raw bytes); a new transport (e.g., gRPC) requires only a new transport adapter, not changes to layers 1--6.
+\paragraph{Generalization across MCP transports.} The gateway implementation in this paper handles the stdio transport and a TCP transport (MCP-over-AnimaNet, using AnimaNet's length-prefix framing) to Anima OS's own MCP server.
+Connecting to \emph{external} MCP servers over the Streamable HTTP / SSE transport defined by the MCP specification is future work.
+Crucially, the gateway logic is transport-agnostic (it operates on parsed JSON-RPC messages, not raw bytes), so an additional transport---Streamable HTTP, or gRPC---requires only a new transport adapter, not changes to layers 1--6.